jonhare/COMP3204/cw/coursework3.md

 	5.jpg bedroom
 	...

 Each image can only appear once, and every test image *must* be present.
+Be aware that the test images are not numbered continuously!

 ## Restrictions
 * You are not allowed to use the testing images for anything other than producing the final predictions.**They must not be used for either training or learning feature encoding.**